latchbio/latch/docs/source/manual/snakemake.md

 ## Getting Started

-Latch's snakemake integration allows developers to build graphical interfaces to expose their workflows to wet lab teams and managed cloud execution of snakemake jobs.
+Latch's snakemake integration allows developers to build graphical interfaces to expose their workflows to wet lab teams.
+It also provides managed cloud infrastructure for execution of the workflow's jobs.

 A primary design goal for integration is to allow developers to register existing projects with minimal added boilerplate and modifications to code.
 Here we outline exactly what these changes are and why they are needed.

-Recall a snakemake project consists of a `Snakefile`, which describes workflow rules using an ["extension"](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) of Python, and associated python code imported and called by these rules in the `Snakefile`.To make this project compatible with Latch, we need to do the following:
+Recall a snakemake project consists of a `Snakefile`, which describes workflow rules in an ["extension"](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html) of Python, and associated python code imported and called by these rules.
+To make this project compatible with Latch, we need to do the following:

 1. Identify and construct explicit parameters for each file dependency in `latch_metadata.py`
 2. Build a container with all runtime dependencies